-Thea Lux is an actor, writer, musician and comedy-type hailing from Chicago by way of an Ohio upbringing, now living in Los Angeles.
+Thea Lux (Tay-uh Lucks) is an actor, writer, and comedian living in Los Angeles.

 She's contributed to the 2017 CBS Diversity Showcase, was a long-standing sketch performer at iO West, and currently performs stand-up in Los Angeles.
 She is a co-producer of the monthly showcase, The Filling, and also directs the comedy burlesque group, Victress.

 Raised by Chicago's theater and comedy community, she's a founding member of the collaborative New Colony theater company, and helped create the cult-hit, 5 Lesbians Eating a Quiche, which ran Off Broadway and is published by Samuel French.
 Additionally she's voiced several characters for Bix Pix Entertainment's Moonlight Storytime series, was in Craig Benzine's (Wheezy Waiter) go90 series, AlgoRhythm, and appears in The Coen Brothers’ Netflix film, The Ballad of Buster Scruggs.